Skip to main content

 Furthermore, he has directly or indirectly advanced legislation through the House of Representatives focusing on EV charging stations, distributed energy permitting, broadband, watersheds, addiction treatment, and others.
 He co-led the effort with his committee colleagues in January 2020 to write the CLEAN Future Act, the first comprehensive legislative text to address climate change in the House of Representatives in a decade.

 Clinton has extensive political experience, particularly with the DCCC and New York delegation, helping dozens of candidates and members with their elections, including serving as Mr. Tonko’s campaign manager for five different cycles.
 As campaign manager, Clinton oversaw consultants and approved content to help Mr. Tonko achieve winning vote margins far greater than party enrollment predicted.
-An important part of that success was creating a strategy to double overall campaign contributions to record levels in 2020 through individual, digital and corporate giving.
+An important part of that success was creating a strategy to double overall campaign contributions to record levels in 2020 through individual, digital, and corporate giving.

 Contact